-The Division of Financial Affairs (DFA) Strategic Plan is headed by the Associate Vice President and University Controller.
+The Division of Financial Affairs (DFA) Strategic Plan is headed by the University Controller.
 This five-year plan took effect beginning January 2019.
 This plan is also available for download: DFA Five-Year Strategic Plan (PDF, 1.36 MB).

 Six strategic initiatives support our goals and priorities.

 We will use Lean Six Sigma (LSS) principles to implement an internal control plan guided by a risk and materiality assessment.
 DFA’s plan, with its tools, templates, and best practices, will guide units in implementing their own plans.